okta/workflows-templates/workflows/onboard_and_offboard_with_office365/readme.md

     * Username domain (you should select your email domain here not your .onmicrosoft.com domain here)
     * Password

-5. Leave Require this user to change their password when they first sign in� and �Send password in email upon completion� unchecked.
+5. Leave Require this user to change their password when they first sign in and Send password in email upon completion unchecked.

 6. Record the First name, Last name, Username, Username domain and Password somewhere for the target user as you will need them later. _

 7. Click Next

-8. On the Assign Product licenses page ensure that �Assign user a product license� is checked.
+8. On the Assign Product licenses page ensure that Assign user a product license is checked.
 It should default to your subscription license for your tenant.

 9. Click Next